danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

       if (!key) {
         continue;
       }
+      // Keys are sent as URI encoded strings
+      // If keys are not decoded, they will not be found in their buckets const decodedKey = decodeURIComponent(key);
-      // We'll use the "key" to tell Amazon Elastic Transcoder
+      // We'll use the "decodedKey" to tell Amazon Elastic Transcoder
       // which file to transcode
       // highlight-end
     }